His New Job: Cast

+Production

 The movie's title, His New Job, had a subtle second meaning, as it was Chaplin's first film for Essanay after his contract with Keystone Studios expired at the end of 1914.
 The use of the name "Lockstone" for the silent film studio was an obvious humorous jab by Chaplin directed at Keystone.

 The movie was filmed at Essanay's Chicago studio in the dead of winter in January 1915.
 Chaplin found the city's frigid weather so objectionable that he quickly relocated his operations to balmy southern California.

 This was the first Chaplin film to be photographed by Rollie Totheroh who began a remarkable 40-year working association with Chaplin.

 A young Gloria Swanson—she was not quite 16 years old—appears in the background as a stenographer.
 She received no screen credit for this part.